Were You Injured By A Medical Provider?

 If you believe you have been injured by a medical provider, please contact me to discuss the facts of your case.
 The consequences of medical malpractice could seriously affect you and your family for years to come, but I will work hard to help you bring medical negligence to justice.
 I am committed to protecting your rights, and through personalized guidance I strive to obtain the compensation you deserve for the losses you have suffered.

 Filing A Malpractice Claim For Your Rightful Compensation

-i am here to help you pursue a strong recovery if your medical malpractice case has merit and can be investigated cost-effectively. one way to contain legal costs is to understand and work with the law’s parameters for bringing a claim.
+I am here to help you pursue a strong recovery if your medical malpractice case has merit and can be investigated cost-effectively.
+One way to contain legal costs is to understand and work within the law’s parameters for bringing a claim.
 In Pennsylvania, you have two years to file a medical malpractice action.
 If you or a loved one has been the victim of medical malpractice, you may be entitled to recover damages such as:

 - Pain and suffering

 - Wage loss